Double-extended Kerr-Schild form for $5D$ electrovacuum solutions: Introduction

 Equal angular momenta solutions to Einstein-Maxwell-Chern-Simons (EMCS) equations with arbitrary values of the CS coupling constant have been investigated in Ref.~\cite{navarro2,mir}, although from a numerical or perturbative perspective.
 The analytical building of solutions to EMCS equations with arbitrary CS coupling constant and two independent angular momenta was studied in Ref.~\cite{ferraro}, by introducing a properly extended Pleba\'{n}ski-Demia\'{n}ski \textit{Ansatz} \cite{PD} in $5D$.
 In this work we will renew the search for this kind of solutions in the framework of a \textit{double-extended Kerr-Schild form} for the metric tensor.
 We will describe the flat $5D$ seed geometry by means of a null geodesic tetrad in a $(2+2)D$ submanifold together with an orthogonal unitary vector.
 The chart to be used renders this basis in a simple form, what will prove to be very friendly for algebraic manipulations.
 We will show that the specific CS coupling constant of the CCLP solution seems to be inescapable, since it is determined by the trace of the energy-momentum tensor of the pointlike solution to Maxwell-Chern-Simons equation.

 In Section \ref{II} we introduce the basic properties of the chart describing the seed metric.
 In Section \ref{III} we describe the Kerr-Schild strategy to search for black-hole solutions, and its different extensions.
 In Section \ref{IV} we show the pointlike solution to Maxwell-Chern-Simons equation in a double-extended Kerr-Schild background.
 In Section \ref{V} we solve the EMCS equations for the pointlike charge.
-In Section \ref{VI} we display the conclusions.
+In Section \ref{VI} we establish the relationship between signature (3,2) and (1,4).
+In Section \ref{VII} we display the conclusions.